Battle of Zinjibar (2011–2012): Yemeni government

-Conventional units operating in Zinjibar were under the command of the Southern Military Region of the Yemeni Land Forces.
-Three units were involved in most of the fighting; the 25th Mechanized Brigade, 201st Mechanized Brigade and 119th Infantry Brigade.
-Other units were later deployed as part of the July–September 2011 offensive, them being the 31st Armored Brigade, 39th Armored Brigade and 115th Infantry Brigade.
-The 135th Infantry Brigade later joined the fight in April 2012.
+The seven conventional brigades that fought in Zinjibar were mostly armored or mechanized units and belonged to the Southern Military Region command of the Yemeni Land Forces.
+Three units were involved in most of the fighting; the 25th Mechanized Brigade, along with the 119th Infantry Brigade and 201st Mechanized Brigade.
+These brigades were estimated to comprise 1,000 soldiers each, though the 25th Mechanized Brigade had also been numbered at around 2,000 soldiers.
+Three other brigades were later deployed during August, them being the 31st Armored Brigade, 39th Armored Brigade and 115th Infantry Brigade.
+The 135th Infantry Brigade joined the fight in April 2012.
+The full strength of Yemeni forces in Zinjibar was numbered at 10,000 troops by the end stages of the battle.

+Military units aligned with different sides of the revolution fought alongside each other during the battle.
+The 25th Mechanized Brigade, despite having connections to Ahmar, remained neutral and coordinated with units of both orientations.
+Meanwhile, units such as the 119th Infantry Brigade and 135th Infantry Brigade supported Ahmar and the revolution, while the 31st Armored Brigade and 201st Mechanized Brigade were loyal to Saleh.

+During the months-long siege on the 25th Mechanized Brigade's base they were surviving mainly off rice and well water; journalist Jeremy Scahill, who toured the frontlines of Zinjibar with brigade personnel, described them as "thin and haggard, many with long beards and tattered uniforms or no uniforms at all."
+Soldiers were not required to wear body armour due to the intense heat of the region.
+The brigade's inexperience in guerilla warfare and shortage in equipment such as night-vision goggles and snipers, and the government's inadequate deployment of special forces in the city, hampered its ability to effectively fight the militants during 2011.
+Associated Press described military forces in Abyan at large as "ill-equipped, poorly trained with weak intelligence capabilities" and "riven with conflicted loyalties".

-The Central Security Forces (CFS) and elite Counter-Terrorism Unit (CTU), both components of the Ministry of Interior rather than the military, were officially deployed in Zinjibar to support the army in early April 2012, though a journalist from Le Monde had wrote of a CTU force of 120 soldiers fighting on the frontlines since November 2011.
+The Central Security Forces (CFS) and elite Counter-Terrorism Unit (CTU), both components of the Ministry of Interior rather than the military, were officially deployed in Zinjibar to support the army in early April 2012, though a journalist from Le Monde had written of a CTU force of 120 soldiers fighting on the frontlines since November 2011.
 According to a CTU officer in Abyan, the unit was directly coordinating with conventional army forces on the ground and "participates in battles but in tactical ways."
-On 3 June 2012, the President ordered Republican Guard commander Ahmed Saleh to have his unit take a central role in the final stretch of recapturing Zinjibar.
-By 9 June 2012, the Republican Guard was engaging in clashes against the militants.

-The strength of the 25th Mechanized Brigade by June 2011 was numbered at around 2,000 soldiers.
-During the months-long siege on their base, they were surviving mainly off of rice and well water; journalist Jeremy Scahill, who toured the frontlines of Zinjibar with brigade personnel, said "They looked thin and haggard, many with long beards and tattered uniforms or no uniforms at all."
-The brigade's inexperience in guerilla warfare and shortage in equipment such as night-vision goggles and snipers, and the government's inadequate deployment of special forces in the city, hampered its ability to effectively fight the militants for most of 2011.
-Associated Press described military forces in Abyan at large as "ill-equipped, poorly trained with weak intelligence capabilities" and "riven with conflicted loyalties".
+The Republican Guard was also called in by June 2012.